1st Edition

 Jennifer Boddy is Professor of Social Work and Dean (Sustainable Development Goals Performance) at Griffith University, Australia

-Louise Harms is Chair and Head in the Department of Social Work at The University of Melbourne, Australia.
+Louise Harms is Chair and Head in the Department of Social Work at the University of Melbourne, Australia.

-Raewyn Tudor is a Senior Lecturer in Social Work at the University of Canterbury in Christchurch, Aotearoa New Zealand.
+Raewyn Tudor is Senior Lecturer in Social Work at the University of Canterbury in Christchurch, Aotearoa New Zealand.